People ask similar questions, so here is a page of similar answers.

 I've got two reasons for this.
 Firstly, I suffer with blepharitis - an eye condition which is largely brought on by looking at screens for too long.
 My eyes stop blinking, dry up and then it hurts.
 A lot.
 For days.
 Pavlov and his dogs couldn't have made a better incentive for me to minimise time in digital post.

 The second reason is that I'm actually against most of what photoshop is used (or abused) for these days anyway.
 What I see too often is overcooking where it wasn't needed.
-Too many plasticised faces where every pore has been cloned out, or the clarity has been ramped up so every pore is a lunar crater - it's just not my bag.
+Too many plasticised faces and liquified bodies where every pore has been cloned out, or the clarity has been ramped up so every pore is a lunar crater - it's just not my bag.
 Don't get me wrong, I see some artists producing astounding visual art using photoshop, and I applaud them.
 But for me, that's not photography, that's something else that uses photography as a raw material.

 Instead, I try to put my energy into getting it right at the point where I take the shot.
 If I got it right, then I don't have to spend more than 10 minutes on it at the computer desk later.
 It's an old school methodology, but it suits me well and means my post workflow is pretty much the same in digital or film.

 I'm In A Shot You Took, I'm Not Happy About You Selling An Image With Me In It.